 What would you say are the highlights of your class?

-The highlights are definitely the negotiation exercises.
+Definitely our negotiation exercises.
 That’s the majority of the class.
 If they’re the seller, they have to actually work with a buyer.
 They have to prepare a solicitation document, and set the minimum requirements and their prices.
 And if they’re the buyer, they have to respond to that by preparing a response to the solicitation and actually present a plan for the service and then both sides negotiate the costs and the specifics of the contract.
 After, we finish that round they switch sides, because it’s two completely different mindsets between the buyer and the seller, so we want them to experience it from both sides.

 What will a student learn in your class about procurement or about contract management that he or she didn’t know before attending your class?